Heartgard Plus Chewables for Dogs - Heartworm Prevention

 Ivermectin and Pyrantel are the active ingredients that act as perfect heartworm preventives and destroy immature stages of heartworms.
 The tablets with anthelmintic properties are also an effective treatment for killing and controlling roundworms and hookworms.

 Nuheart is a generic alternative of Heartgard.
 With the same effectiveness of Heartgard, the oral chew protects dogs from harmful heartworm disease.
 It contains Ivermectin, which effectively destroys heartworm larvae and prevents the parasitic infestation.
-This generic version is safe for puppies 6 weeks of age and older.
+This generic version can be used on puppies 6 weeks of age and older.

 Kindly note that as Merial is now part of Boehringer Ingelheim, the manufacturer’s name may differ on the product packs according to the stock availability.